-5.2.1 The Certification Program Manager is responsible for the decisions to carry out the Asphalt and Aggregates Certification Programs including those for granting or modifying certifications and suspension of certification.
-The Certification Program Manager is also responsible for making recommendations for withdrawal of certification to the CPACs.
+5.2.1 The CPM is responsible for the decisions to carry out the Asphalt and Aggregates Certification Programs including those for granting or modifying certifications and suspension of certification.
+The CPM is also responsible for making recommendations for withdrawal of certification to the CPACs.

-5.2.2 The Certification Program Manager carries out his responsibilities in accordance with the certification program policies and procedures including "CCIL Procedure for Suspension, Withdrawal, Appeals and Disputes of Certification" and "CCIL Procedure for Handling Complaints"
+5.2.2 The CPM carries out his/her responsibilities in accordance with the certification program policies and procedures including "CCIL Procedure for Suspension, Withdrawal, Appeals and Disputes of Certification" and "CCIL Procedure for Handling Complaints"